billbuchanan/csn09112/coursework/README.md

 ### References/Presentation [10 marks]

 The academic report should be written in a formal style, in 3rd person, and well presented.
-Full academic referencing of peer-reviewed papers, technical papers, books, and web sites, using the IEEE referencing format.
+Full academic referencing of peer-reviewed papers, technical papers, books, and websites, using the IEEE referencing format.
 - Reference all materials used, citing every reference in the body of the report.
 - All references cited should be listed at the end of the report, using IEEE referencing format.